 In addition, the ESRC commissioned the Scottish DTC to undertake a piece of work to explore the potential of virtual learning environments to deliver some aspects of advanced training:

-The Potential of Virtual Learning and Virtual Learning Environments for Advanced Doctoral Training in the UK (June 2013) (PDF, 736Kb)
+- The Potential of Virtual Learning and Virtual Learning Environments for Advanced Doctoral Training in the UK (July 2013) (PDF, 492Kb)

-We are now commissioning an open call for all UK research organisations eligible for research council funding, to provide high quality, nationally leading, truly advanced training courses to complement offerings within the current Advanced Training Network.
+In 2014, the ESRC commissioned an open call for all UK research organisations eligible for research council funding to provide high quality, nationally leading, advanced training courses to complement the existing provision within the Advanced Training Network.
+This call was completed in September 2014 and a list of the awards made is available below.